WilfredTA/ser/README.md

 Ser also differs from most symbolic EVM tools in that state transitions in the EVM are implemented as independent objects which can later be committed, rewound, or logged in a structured way.
 This has multiple practical benefits for other tools that may use Ser behind the scenes.

 The tradeoff is that this approach - as it is currently implemented - uses more memory than if the execution of each instruction and its effect on the machine state were coupled together.

+### Acknowledgements

+Special thanks to [Arnur Sabet](https://github.com/arnursabet) for his contributions to an earlier prototype of this software.